rgreinho/docs/ryr-docs/docs/guides/setup-full-environment.md

 ## Clone or update the projects

-Configure a folder which will contain the RYR projects:
+1. Configure a folder which will contain the RYR projects.
 ```bash
 export RYR_PROJECT_DIR="${HOME}/projects/request-yo-racks"
 ```

-Configure your Github user:
+2. Configure your Github user.
 ```bash
 export GH_USER=<your_github_user_name>
 ```

-Clone or update the projects (the `charts` and `docs` projects are optional as they are no required to run RYR):
+3. Clone or update the projects (the `charts` and `docs` projects are optional as they are no required to run RYR).
 ``` bash
 mkdir -p "${RYR_PROJECT_DIR}"
 cd "${RYR_PROJECT_DIR}"